| | | | |

 Do you need a special pan to bake sourdough bread?

-While most recipes will call for a dutch oven, a heavy lidded pot, you can bake sourdough without a dutch oven.
+While most recipes will call for a Dutch oven, a heavy-lidded pot, you can bake sourdough without a Dutch oven.
 Use a recipe specifically for a bread tin, or adjust any sourdough recipe to bake it this way.

 Can you use metal with sourdough?